eventrac/slate/source/index.html.md

 Welcome to the eventrac API!
 You can use our API to access Event/Race information and add Participants to a given Race.

 To help with development, a collection of API calls are available in postman.
-This is using our sandbox environment
+This is using our sandbox environment.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/7b2e5dada17d7ae157fd)